Jeremiah Williams

 • Represented a technology company in an SEC insider trading investigation stemming from trading activity around an acquisition.

-• Successfully defended a venture capital fund adviser in connection with an SEC pay-to-play investigation, resulting in a very favorable settlement.
+• Defended a venture capital fund adviser in connection with an SEC pay-to-play investigation, resulting in a very favorable settlement.

 • Represented an investment adviser in connection with an SEC inquiry into the valuation of mortgage-backed securities.